HomeArticlesPatient Care

 Scenario 1: A patient on contact precautions for MRSA requires a portable AP chest X-ray.
 When you arrive, the patient is lying supine in bed.
 You place the DR detector behind the patient's back using a plastic sleeve.
 After the exposure, you notice the detector slipped partially out of the sleeve.
 What should you do next?

-Scenario 2: You are assigned to fluoroscopy for an upper GI series on a patient who has tested positive for C. difficile.
+Scenario 2: You are assigned to fluoroscopy for a symptomatic patient with confirmed C. difficile infection.
 What preparation is needed?

 Scenario 3: A patient presents to the emergency department with suspected active tuberculosis.
 The physician orders a PA and lateral chest X-ray.
 How should this be managed?